jefferydecker/FinalProjectSTEPPS/README.md

 Sprints 	->Deliverables

-1	Create and test object classes for both forms.	->Object class code and working driver code 2	Learn Window builder and make UI prototype.	->Rudimentary screen form code 3	Flesh out UI and enter test forms	->Working (proof of concept prototype) application 4	Learn and evaluate MySQL, decide whether to use it rather than data files, and develop methods to save data 	>Working (proof of concept prototype) application with data files
+1	Create and test object classes for both forms.	->Object class code and working driver code

+2	Learn Window builder and make UI prototype.	->Rudimentary screen form code

+3	Flesh out UI and enter test forms	->Working (proof of concept prototype) application

+4	Learn and evaluate MySQL, decide whether to use it rather than data files, and develop methods to save data 	->Working (proof of concept prototype) application with data files